-- 4. Install the spring on top of the locking disc.
-Compress the spring by pushing down with the pinion.
-While holding the pinion in place, install the spacer, thrust bearing, and castle nut (stop collar).
-Note: The grooved washers on each end of the thrust bearing have differently sized holes; the end with the washer having the smallest hole should be installed next to the castle nut.
-Thread the castle nut onto the shaft to hold the spring in compression. - Replace the front motor end O-ring (see figure below) and install the front motor end with the (4) 1/4-20 screws in a crisscross pattern, torquing to 6 lb-ft (8 N•m).
+- 5. Replace the front motor end (See figure at right) O-ring and install the front motor end with the (4) 1/4-20 screws in a crisscross pattern, torquing to 6 lb-ft (8 N•m).
 Place RTV around the wire entry into the motor. - 6.
-Pushing down firmly on the pinion, measure the gap between the castle nut and the thrust bearing.
+Pushing down firmly on the pinion, measure the gap between the stop collar and the thrust bearing.
 This distance should measure 0.025 ± .005".
 This space is necessary to ensure proper operation.
-Tighten or loosen the castle nut as necessary to achieve the proper gap and simultaneously align one of the slots with the hole in the motor shaft.
+Tighten or loosen the stop collar as necessary to achieve the proper gap and simultaneously align one of the slots with the hole in the motor shaft.
 One complete slot rotation will change the gap by 0.009".
 Install the new 1/8" spring pin while supporting the shaft. - 7.
 Recoat the gear teeth and components above the pinion liberally with a layer of Fiske Lubriplate GR-132 or equivalent.